 A trip through our neighborhoods down Cheesy Street

 I am referring, of course, to pizza —the pre-eminent fast food of the western world and arguably our national dish.
 It is estimated that 13% of the U.S. population eats pizza on any given day.
 And given the prevalence of pizzerias in the city, that figure is probably even higher among New Yorkers, Villagers most certainly included.
 A full survey of pizzerias in our neighborhood would require a team of hungry researchers and an ongoing blog series.
-Today, however, we’re making do with a single hungry researcher; so we will limit our focus to a just few notable pizza styles that are well-represented in the area.
-Before getting there, however, let us look at how pizza came to us.
+Today, we’re making do with a single hungry researcher; so we will limit our focus to just a few notable pizza styles that are well-represented in the area.
+Before getting there, however, let us take a trip down cheesy street at pizza’s origins.

 Pizza’s reputation enjoyed a positive reappraisal only toward the late 19th century, after the Risorgimento.
 It is said that, on the occasion of a visit by King Uberto I and Queen Margherita of Savoy to Naples, Esposito prepared for the royal guests three types of pizza, including his tomato, basil, and mozzarella specialty, which he chose because its colors evoked those of the new Italian flag.
 The Queen was delighted by the meal and especially by the three-color pizza, which was subsequently renamed in her honor, pizza margherita.
 The royal endorsement elevated the reputation of pizza both in Naples and across the rest of the new nation, where it still remained a rarity.
 The dish’s wide diffusion would still take several more decades and follow a circuitous route.